★ BEST INVESTING TOOLS COMPARISON ★

 Does FT Markets (Markets data - Financial Times) or Google Finance have real-time data?

-Google Finance offers real-time data feeds, which is essential for active traders.
-FT Markets (Markets data - Financial Times) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Google Finance offers real-time data, which matters if you trade actively.
+FT Markets (Markets data - Financial Times) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

-Both FT Markets (Markets data - Financial Times) and Google Finance include stock screeners.
-Try each to see which filtering options and interface you prefer.
+Both FT Markets (Markets data - Financial Times) and Google Finance include stock screeners, and they differ more in interface than raw power; try both and see which one clicks for you.

 Can I track my portfolio with FT Markets (Markets data - Financial Times) or Google Finance?